rizinorg/book/src/crackmes/hackthebox/find-the-easy-pass/identification.md

 That's interesting, `EasyPass.exe` is an x86 program, it's a GUI program.

-Now, we will run the program to have some clues.
+Now, we will run the program to have some better idea on what it's doing.

 ![identification-run-program](./img/identification-00.PNG)